k-quels/japanese-novel-ruby/README.md

   - Enable / disable ruby preview in source mode via plugin settings.
   - Ruby can be enabled for specific notes only.
 (Turn on the option and set the property "enable_ruby: true") (from ver.
 1.2.0)
   - You can change the ruby marks for non-Japanese novel use. e.g. 《》 → 【】 (from ver.
 1.2.0)
-- The user interface is available in English / Japanese / Chinese(zh).
+- The user interface is available in English / Japanese / Simplified Chinese / Traditional Chinese.